 These lanterns put out an impressive 400 lumen each.
 Each lantern has three ways to be powered.
 You can use 3 AA batteries for each lantern or allow it to charge via the built in solar panel.
 The included cord allows you to plug the lantern in to a standard outlet.

 Not only do you have all those options for charging, you can use this lantern to recharge AA batteries via the sun or plugging into your regular 110V electric system.
 These lanterns easily charge USB devices and come with a 2 year warranty.

 d.light has a solid reputation when it comes to solar lanterns.
 They provide value that goes well beyond what some lanterns provide.
 This powerful lantern comes with a small detachable panel that plugs in with a simple input.
 There is a battery charge indicator so you always know where you are at so you don’t let the charge get really low.

 There is a single USB input that allows you to charge small devices like cell phones, tablets, and wireless speakers.
 The bright orange color makes it easy to see.
-At $30 this is a real bargain lantern for preppers.
+At this price, this is a real bargain lantern for preppers.
 You can get 100 hours of light in night light mode or you can get 16 hours of full light on a days charge.

 This is pretty impressive for this type of lantern.
 Of course light times are going to be less if you are charging USB devices but even if that reduced your light life to 8 hours on a days charge you are still getting superior performance.